emmercm/www/src/blog/undoing-a-git-commit.md

 Undoing the commits on the remote repository.

-Warnings:
+**Warnings:**

-- History rewriting has the potential of being destructive - make a local backup of your project folder, along with`.git`, so you can recover from any incorrect commands.
+- History rewriting has the potential of being destructive - make a local backup of your project folder, along with its `.git` folder, so you can recover from any incorrect commands.
 - Other people who have cloned or forked your repository will not have their copy fixed with `git pull`, they will also need to do some manual work (not covered here).

 ```shell